SanUSB/node-rpio/README.md

 # Use of Raspberry Pi libraries to access Gpio pins with Node.js [![N|Solid](http://sanusb.blogspot.com.br/favicon.ico)](http://sanusb.org/)

 In tests performed with Raspberry Pi (Rpi) zero W, 1, 2, 3 and 4, the libraries `rpio` (physical pin-based numbering), `onoff` (BCM pin-based numbering) and `rpi-gpio` (physical pin-based numbering) for access to GPIO pins, this only work with manual installation.
-NVM did not respond well when installing the libraries.
-Functional version tested from node 4.9.1 (lts/argon):
+NVM did not respond well when installing the libraries using Raspberry Pi OS Buster.
+Functional version tested from node was 4.9.1 (lts/argon):

 ## Raspberry Pi Zero W and 1: